 - This list is one piece of the puzzle in shedding light on previous mistakes so that the field can move forward, continuing to grow and evolve, with transparency and integrity.

 - Another piece of the puzzle is that professional associations have begun to mature, evolve, and change.

 - NATSAP has adopted the policy that ALL members are to be nationally accredited by 2023.

 - NATSAP treatment programs all have ongoing treatment plans.

-If you have additional feedback to this, please comment below.
-This is by no means an exhaustive list and I welcome a dialog.
+If you have additional feedback on this, please comment below.
+This is by no means an exhaustive list and I welcome a dialogue.